trpc-group/trpc-cpp/docs/en/setup_env.md

 cmake -version
 ```

-**2. build and run tRPC Cpp example**
+**2. build and run tRPC-Cpp examples**

 After cloning the repository to your local machine, you can compile and run it directly.
 Here are the specific steps:
 ```
 cd trpc-cpp

-## Compile and run the example provided by the framework using Cmake
+## Compile and run the examples provided by the framework using Cmake
 ./run_examples_cmake.sh
 ```